OshiniBandara/Phone-Book/README.md

 # Phone-Book
-A phoneBook application using .NET framework and MS SQL Server
+A phoneBook application including Names, contact numbers, emails, and the category using the .NET framework and MS SQL Server.